karstenw/Cactus-opml-Outliner/README.md

 HTML reading looks good.

-HTML writing is on the todo list.
+HTML writing works but is not good yet.
+HTML DOCTYPE declarations are missing.

 ## Quickstart ##